oVirt/ovirt-site/source/develop/release-management/features/virt/dedicated-cpu.md

 Several changes to the internal API are required.
 To accomplish step 1. the verb `Host.getCapabilities` will be extended to provide keys:

-  * `vdsmCpuAffinity`: list of one or more CPU IDs to which VDSM process is pinned to
+  * `vdsmToCpuAffinity`: list of one or more CPU IDs to which VDSM process is pinned to
   * `cpuTopology`: detailed description of CPU topology in a form of a list where each object contains: